 Primary productivity is a measure of the rate at which new organic matter is formed and accumulated through photosynthetic and chemosynthetic activity of producer organisms (chiefly, green plants).
-The rate of primary production is estimated by measuring the amount of oxygen released (oxygen method) or the amount of carbon assimilated by the plants (carbon method).
+The rate of primary production is estimated by measuring the amount of oxygen released (oxygen method) or the amount of carbon assimilated (carbon method) by the plants.

-Milligrams of carbon per area or volume per unit time [mg C/(m2/time)] for periphyton and macrophytes and [mg C/(m3/time)] for phytoplankton are units for expressing primary productivity.
-They define the amount of carbon dioxide consumed as measured by radioactive carbon (carbon 14).
-The carbon 14 method is of greater sensitivity than the oxygen light and dark bottle method, and is preferred for use in unenriched waters.
+Primary productivity (carbon method) is expressed as milligrams of carbon per area per unit time [mg C/(m2/time)] for periphyton and macrophytes or per volume [mg C/(m3/time)] for phytoplankton.
+Carbon method defines the amount of carbon dioxide consumed as measured by radioactive carbon (carbon-14).
+The carbon-14 method is of greater sensitivity than the oxygen light and dark bottle method and is preferred for use in unenriched waters.
 Unit time may be either the hour or day, depending on the incubation period.

-Milligrams of oxygen per area or volume per unit time [mg O/(m2/time)] for periphyton and macrophytes and

-[mg O/(m3/time)] for phytoplankton are the units for expressing primary productivity.
-They define production and respiration rates as estimated from changes in the measured dissolved-oxygen concentration.
+Primary productivity (oxygen method) is expressed as milligrams of oxygen per area per unit time [mg O/(m2/time)] for periphyton and macrophytes or per volume [mg O/(m3/time)] for phytoplankton.
+Oxygen method defines production and respiration rates as estimated from changes in the measured dissolved-oxygen concentration.
 The oxygen light and dark bottle method is preferred if the rate of primary production is sufficient for accurate measurements to be made within 24 hours.
 Unit time may be either the hour or day, depending on the incubation period.